Last Updated on February 14, 2022

 Do you know about the health benefits of potassium?
-Make sure you’re getting enough of this important nutrient!
+You might be surprised how important it is for your health to get enough of this important nutrient!

 The RDA for potassium is 4700mg.
 If you only eat a serving or two of fruits and vegetables each day, you’re probably falling short, though you can also get some from dairy, meat, and fish.
-You can’t store potassium, so try to get plenty every day.
+You can’t store potassium, so try to get plenty every day from the sources of potassium listed below.

 - Avocado, 1 medium: 975 mg